-Under investment advisory agreements between the Trust, on behalf of the Fund, and the Adviser (the "Advisory Agreement"), the Fund pays the Adviser a fee at an annualized rate, which is calculated daily and paid monthly, based on its average daily net assets, of 0.0545%.
+Under investment advisory agreements between the Trust, on behalf of the Fund, and the Advisor (the "Advisory Agreement"), the Fund pays the Adviser a fee at an annualized rate, which is calculated daily and paid monthly, based on its average daily net assets of 0.32%.

 The Adviser, in turn, compensates the Sub-Adviser from the management fee the Adviser receives.
-The Fund has not commenced operations prior to the date of this SAI and therefore, the Fund has not yet paid management fees to the Adviser.
+The Fund had not commenced operations prior to the date of this SAI and therefore, the Fund has not paid management fees to the Adviser as of the date of this SAI.

-The Adviser selects the Fund's sub-adviser, oversees the sub-adviser's management of the Fund, provides trading, execution and various other administrative services and supervises the overall daily affairs of the Fund, subject to the general supervision and control of the Board.
+The Adviser selects the Fund's sub-adviser, oversees the sub-adviser's management of the Fund, provides trading, execution and various other administrative services and supervises the overall daily affairs of the Fund, subject to the general supervision of the Board.
 The Adviser is a registered investment adviser under the Investment Advisers Act of 1940, as amended, and is a limited liability company organized under the laws of Pennsylvania.
 The address of the Adviser is 19 East Eagle Road, Havertown, PA 19083.
 The Adviser is wholly owned by Alpha Architect LLC.
 The Adviser was founded in October 2013 and provides investment advisory services to registered investment companies.